Want to Join Odyssey of the Mind?

 Each team must register separately.
 The registration fee for the Magic Center Region tournament is $150 per Division I, II or III team or $95 per Primary team.
 Registration will open Oct.
 1, 2016, and the deadline to register and pay is Dec.
 15, 2016.
 Teams register online at the FLOMA Registration page, and payment can be made online (a $3 convenience charge is applied to credit card transactions) or by mail to the address shown on the registration site.

-All teams must provide a volunteer judge at least 18 years old and a volunteer worker, and you will not be able to complete and pay for your team's registration until information about these volunteers is provided.
+All teams must provide a volunteer judge at least 18 years old and a volunteer worker.
+You will not be able to complete and pay for your team's registration until information about these volunteers is provided.
 Information about the roles of each is on the How to Help page under Volunteers.

-Judges must be available all day for both the mandatory training on Feb.
-11, 2017, and during the regional tournament on Feb.
-25, 2017.
+Judges must attend the mandatory training and judge all day during the regional tournament.
+Training and tournament dates are on the Dates page.
 The judge will not be able to leave his or her assignment to see other teams perform, so a parent is often not an ideal choice to fill this position.

 Workers must cover a shift of usually 2 to 3 hours.
 Among the many tasks volunteers handle are setting up, staffing the registration table, monitoring doors, running scores to the scoreroom, selling merchandise, controlling traffic and breaking down the site.
 Shifts are scheduled around your team's long-term performance time, so this role is well suited for a parent.